ekatsuta/ezra-take-home-test/README.md

 - Expand observability with structured logs, request correlation IDs, and metrics.
 - Expand tests for additional edge cases (explicit clear semantics, pagination boundaries, case-insensitive email behavior).
 - Add CI pipeline checks for lint/test/build on pull requests.
+- Evaluate a framework upgrade path to `net10.0` in a dedicated pass once compatibility and dependency impacts are validated.

 ## License